karstenw/Cactus-opml-Outliner/README.md

 Delete rows with delete.
 No undo.
 No row copying.

 The menus are mostly not operable.
 You can use the "File", "Window" and "Help" menu.
+Some items of the "Outline" menu have been activated.

 Selected text can be copied and pasted.
 The standard simple undo works for text editing.

 Look for nodes with content in the Value column, select one or more and try ctrl-alt-enter (NOT the Return key, the one on the numeric keypad).
 Depending on the data in those rows, new windows might open in Cactus (for linked OPML and RSS), your standard browser (for websites and pictures) or the Quicktime Player (for movies and sounds).